curiousoffice/playbook/README.rst

 `Test-Driven Development<http://www.extremeprogramming.org/rules/testfirst.html>`_
-(TDD) is one of the most important Extreme Programming (XP) rules, but we need to be very careful how to apply it, as it may add an important amount of code that could make us move slower.
+(TDD) is one of the most important Extreme Programming (XP) rules, but we need to be very careful how applying it, as it may add a significant amount of code that could make us move slower.
-One of the great benefits of TDD is that it enforces the design of testable components, it is a great practice to create clean and maintainable code, and we have some suggestions to encourage the creation components interfaces tests and not for implementation details:
+One of the great benefits of TDD is that it enforces the design of testable components, being a good practice to create clean and maintainable code.
+We have some suggestions to encourage the creation of tests for component interfaces avoiding a high coupling with the implementation details:

-- Don’t test private methods.
+- Don’t test private methods
-- Test the more generalist method that is closer to the user instead of each one responsible for the smaller tasks.
+- Test the more generalist method that is closer to the user instead of each one responsible for the smaller tasks

 Acceptance Tests
 ----------------